2021: A Year of Space Tourism, Mars Flights, and China’s Ascension

 In 2001, an American millionaire became the world’s first space tourist, but it took another 20 years for private space flight to become a reality.

-While the British tycoon prevailed by a few days, Blue Origin surged ahead, launching three more flights with paying customers and celebrity passengers.
+While the British businessman came out on top by a few days, Blue Origin moved ahead, launching three more flights with paying clients and star guests.

 SpaceX, led by Elon Musk, entered the competition in September with Inspiration 4, a three-day orbital flight around the Earth with an all-civilian crew.